-It should be noted that some initialization parameters can also be modified, including those related to (i) adapter contents in sequences, (ii) minimum Phred quality scores for base calling, (iii) the minimum length requirement for a read, (iv) the maximum number of mismatches for a read, (v) the maximum number of multiple alignments for a read, (vi) the selection of a typical length range of footprints and (vii) cut-off thresholds for differential translation analysis and functional enrichment analysis.
+It should be noted that some initialization parameters can also be modified, including those related to (1) adapter contents in sequences, (2) minimum Phred quality scores for basecalling, (3) the minimum length requirement for a read, (4) the maximum number of mismatches for a read, (5) the maximum number of multiple alignments for a read, (6) the selection of a typical length range of footprints, and (7) cut-off thresholds for differential translation analysis and functional enrichment analysis.
 The modular design of these analytical functions enables the implementation of flexible workflows in response to different analytical tasks.